 - Precise and reproducible results in advanced catalysts characterization

 - Fast analytical setup and quick analysis time with dynamic chemisorption capabilities

 - Unlimited analytical sequences made easy by applying built in procedures or developing new sequences

 - Compact size, efficient for bench space, which also can be easily placed within the standard fume hoods to accommodate hazardous sample analysis.

 The Autochem II Series has been designed after years of experience by Micromeritics in the field of basic and advanced catalysts characterization for catalytic surface activity.
 Micromeritics is recognized in combining applied scientific innovation for many customers analytical requirements, even for the most demanding conditions.

-Complex characterizations are made easy by the Autochem II HP specifically designed to run experiments starting form atmospheric pressure up to 1000 psia (6.9 MPa), investigating the behavior of catalysts in conditions similar to real plants..
-The standard detector is a high precision-sensitivity, high linearity, and corrosion resistant TCD that can be integrated and coupled with an external detector like a mass spectrometer for selective gas monitoring..
+Complex characterizations are made easy by the Autochem II HP specifically designed to run experiments starting from atmospheric pressure up to 1000 psia (6.9 MPa), investigating the behavior of catalysts in conditions similar to real manufacturing plants.
+The standard detector is a high precision, high sensitivity, high linearity, and corrosion resistant TCD that can be integrated and coupled with an external detector like a mass spectrometer for selective gas monitoring.
 Signals are easily synchronized by the MicroActive control software.
-The Autochem II series can be equipped with a number of options to expand the analytical possibilities Cooling options include the Kwikcoolor a Kwikcool Vortex device, and a CryoCooler II cryogenic option that expands the temperature range from –100 °C to 1100 °C. There are additional options to include one of the most precise vapor generator available on the market.
+The Autochem II series can be equipped with a number of options to expand the analytical possibilities Cooling options include the Kwikcooler a Kwikcool Vortex device, and a CryoCooler II cryogenic option that expands the temperature range from –100 °C to 1100 °C. There are additional options including one of the most precise vapor generators available on the market.